shibusa/djangobasiclogin/README.md

 # Django Basic Login

-Barebones standard login registration page.
+Barebones standard login registration page written in Python with Django framework.
+Login/Registration/Logout html are templated allowing them to be embedded in other pages as needed.

 ### Requirements:
 - Django 1.11.3